hacktoberfest-codex/Career-Navigator/README.md

 Our solution aims personalized recommendations, job descriptions, and salary insights to help students make informed decisions and optimize their educational pathways, using AI.

+The login/register page allows the user to create their own account.
+The dashboard keeps the track of the user's progress and also gives the user some additional options and features so that he can get a guided and defined path for his career.